-Please enjoy this multi-faceted, interactive timeline interweaving historically situated events that reflect women’s narratives with art and STEM breakthroughs as they relate to the unfolding herstories presented in New Media Futures by twenty-two featured book contributors.
+Please enjoy this multi-faceted, interactive timeline interweaving historically situated events that reflect women’s narratives with art and STEAM breakthroughs as they relate to the unfolding herstories presented in New Media Futures by twenty-two featured book contributors.
 Explore co-created, innovative highlights including the Mosaic web browser, Virtual Reality CAVE, PHSColograms, digital games, computer animation, scientific visualization, and information design, alongside hidden figures, feminist heroines, and significant contributions made by women artists and scientists who transformed our world.

 Trailblazing